muskanTaza/Dash.Readme-docs/reference/Tazapay API/payout/payout-quote.md

 * Holding currency refers to the balance currency.
 This is the currency whose balance will fund the payout.
 In case it is not specified in the request to create a quote, the holding currency will be determined based on this priority order.
   * Payout Currency if the payout currency is one of the balance currencies for the account.
   * Primary Holding Currency
-* Destination Currency refers to the currency of the beneficiary bank account.
-This is the currency in which Tazapay will transfer funds to the beneficiary.
+* Destination Currency refers to the currency in which Tazapay will transfer funds to the beneficiary.
 In case it is not specified in the request to create a quote, the payout currency will be considered as the destination currency.
 * Payout Currency and Payout Amount are mandatory requirements to generate a quote.
 * The id returned in the response can be passed in the `quote` parameter in the Create Payout request to lock the exchange rates and amount to be deducted from the balance.